 Coconut butter is a gift for those that are vegetarian, vegan, or lactose intolerant and want to still enjoy their coffee but are not ready to drink it black.
 Coconut butter is a great naturally occurring additive that contains fat content but allows people with alternative diets to keep their coffee full of flavor.
 People who are on the keto diet also use coconut butter in a similar manner to using regular dairy butter.
 Coconut butter contains good fat content to help keep calorie intake at good levels without having to gorge on food.
 You can even use coconut oil too.

 Last but not least is probably the weirdest and most surprising addition to your morning coffee.
 An egg in your coffee seems strange at best, but there is actually a very good reason for it.
 This was a traditional way to consume coffee for Swedish immigrants, and part of it is because of their trip to America.
 The egg does not go directly into the coffee (or it could if you are adventurous), instead you put it into the grounds with water to clarify the ground beans and reduce the bitterness and acidity.
 It is described as being incredibly smooth to drink and leaves the much-desired caffeine intact.
 Certainly, a usual way to brew coffee in the morning, but sometimes the best surprises are the weirdest too.

 The number of coffee types, beans, and brew methods is as varied as the regions that these beans come from.
 This is partly why people love this iconic beverage, the versatility is definitely hard to match.
-This has allowed people to experiment for centuries on things to add to their morning cup, and this list includes some of the most surprising ways to enhance your coffee.
+This has allowed people to experiment for centuries on things to add to their morning cup, and this list includes some of the most surprising ways to enhance your favorite drink.
 You may not have considered using salt in your coffee, but you might be reconsidering it now.